LeavyPZQ/Ccore/README.md

 - [x] adding and removing clients
 - [x] name setup

- - create rooms
- - make rooms private with a password
- - make rooms customizable with own name roomID and link
- - autoremove unvisited rooms after a period of time

 ## **Getting started**

 To get started with the chatroom, follow these steps: